Modern Foreign Languages (MFL)

 Principles at Key Stage 3

-• Knowledge organisers and booklets are provided for each unit, and all students are told that this vocabulary is also required for GCSE so they can understand the purpose of learning, and the future of such knowledge.
+• Knowledge organisers and booklets are provided for each unit.
+Students are informed that this vocabulary is essential for GCSE, helping them understand the purpose and long-term value of their learning.

 Section 2: Connectedness (linking and co-ordinating)